ksusvita92/LR2Cluster/Tutorial/Tutorial.md

 # Cluster Assignment

-The previous section is to predict if some new cases belong to the same cluster.
-However, ones may wonder if those cases may belong to one of the known clusters in the training set.
-This section is addressed to find the most probable clusters a new case can be assigned to based on some scores called _cluster scores_.
-These scores, which are on a scale between 0 to 1, represent how likely a new case belong to some clusters.
+The previous section shows how to predict if two new cases belong to the same cluster.
+However, one may wonder if those new cases belong to one of the known clusters in the training set.
+This section shows how to find the most probable clusters a new case can be assigned to based on some scores called _cluster scores_.
+These scores, which are on a scale between 0 to 1, represent how likely a new case belong to a given cluster.

 ## Finding probable clusters a case most likely to belong to

-The cluster assignment can be done by setting a threshold or choosing the best _K_ clusters with higher ranks.
-If a threshold if provided, any clusters whose scores are less than the threshold will be omitted.
-Otherwise, the method will assign a case to the best _K_ clusters with higher ranks.
+For a given new case, cluster assignment can be done by setting a threshold, and selecting all clusters for which the cluster score exceeds the threshold.
+Alternatively, one can choose the  _K_ clusters with the highest cluster score for the case.
+The following code does the first if a threshold if provided, and otherwise assigns a case to the best _K_ clusters.

 To do this task, we will use `traindt` and `testdt` again, so that we can test the accuracy of our assignments.
 We will use the same variables as the previous section as well.